Measurement settings¶

 Sync Setup¶

-Refer to OXYGEN-NET Menu – Sync for more information.
+Refer to OXYGEN-NET menu – Sync for more information.

 The following section provides information about the various synchronization options using OXYGEN with TRION hardware or the chassis controller.
 With DEWE2/3 instruments there is nearly no limit when synchronizing systems with each other.
-The synchronization of the devices is either done via an Internal 10 MHz clock, TRION-SYNC-BUS (SYNC I/O, SYNC OUT), IRIG, PPS, PTP/IEE1588 or GPS.
-The synchronization options depend on model and configuration of the DEWE2/3 instruments.
+The synchronization of the devices is either done via an Internal 10 MHz clock, TRION-SYNC-BUS (SYNC I/O, SYNC OUT), IRIG, PPS, PTP/IEE1588, or GPS.
+The synchronization options depend on model and configuration of the DEWE3, instruments.

-The synchronization input represents the input configuration of a device on how this instrument “gets” the input signal from any source or “generates” an input signal.
+the SYNCHRONIZATION INPUT section - representing the input configuration of a device on how this instrument “gets” the input signal from any source or “generates” an input signal.

 Internal Timing Source¶